redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     objectClass: organizationalUnit
     ou: roles

-The `enabled_users` and `enabled_tenants` groups are used to emulate the "enabled" attribute, since it is unsupported in Red Hat IDM's default schema.
+The `enabled_users` and `enabled_tenants` groups are used to emulate the "enabled" attribute, since it is unsupported in Red Hat IdM's default schema.
 It is possible to use any groupOfNames for the "enabled emulation" feature.
-Implementations may wish to use an existing group in IDM instead.
-For example, using the `cn=ipausers,cn=groups,cn=accounts,dc=example,dc=com` group will automatically "enable" all IDM users in Keystone.
+Implementations may wish to use an existing group in IdM instead.
+For example, using the `cn=ipausers,cn=groups,cn=accounts,dc=example,dc=com` group will automatically "enable" all IdM users in Keystone.

-To add the schema to the Red Hat IDM database, first save the LDIF above into a text file in root's home directory on `ipa01`.
+To add the schema to the Red Hat IdM database, first save the LDIF above into a text file in root's home directory on `ipa01`.
 Edit the file, replacing `dc=example,dc=com` with the correct domain suffix.
 Then load the schema with `ldapadd`:

     [admin@ipa01 ~]$ ldapadd -x -D"cn=Directory Manager" -W < openstack.ldif

 You will be prompted for the Directory Manager password.

 Next, create an "OpenStack Administrator" role with permission to edit that subtree.
-Before running these or any other `ipa` commands, authenticate to IDM as a user which has administrative privileges.
+Before running these or any other `ipa` commands, authenticate to IdM as a user which has administrative privileges.

     [admin@ipa01 ~]$ ipa role-add --desc="OpenStack Administrator" "OpenStack Administrator"
     [admin@ipa01 ~]$ ipa permission-add "Manage OpenStack Tenants and Roles" \